Hughes-Genome-Group/deepC/README.md

 ### Installation

 Clone the repository.
+Make sure all dependencies are available.
-In python script, import from directory as `import deepCregr`.
+To use from within a python script import as `import deepCregr`.

 ### Tutorials